Exec-GenEsis/ucsd-notes-genesis/MMW 13/Readings/31 - The life of Olandoh Equiano.md

-Description: What is it?
+Description: Primary account of how slaves were being treated and dehumanized.
-Type: Primary or Secondary?
+Type: Primary
-- Scholarly Argument present?
-### 1 - Main Point 1
+### 1 - Yeah these people were not treated well
-- Example 1
+- "Here they tied our hands and contunued to "
 - Example 2
 ### 2 - Main Point 2
 - Example 1